scalalandio/chimney/CONTRIBUTING.md

 Some details of this setup along with useful commands you would be able to see in the welcome prompt when you start sbt shell.

+Very basic introduction can be found in [design doc](DESIGN.md).
+From then on we suggest looking at tests, and using `.enableMacrosLogging` to see how some branches are triggered.
+If still at doubt, you can ask us on GH discussions.